-Green screens for Zoom virtual backgrounds, ManyCam as well as online teaching platforms make for a surprisingly easy, fun and professional background.
-While it may seem a bit intimidating from a technical and cost standpoint, green screens are truly affordable and easy to use.
+Green screens for Zoom virtual backgrounds, ManyCam, and online teaching platforms make for a surprisingly easy, fun, and professional background.
+While it may seem intimidating from a technical and cost standpoint, green screens are affordable and easy to use.

-A green screen may be right for you as it’s important to have a good, thoughtful teacher background for your online class.
-We have our own dedicated guide on some quick and easy design options for your teacher background, but for some teachers it may be a good idea to get a green screen and use a virtual background.
+A green screen may be right for you, as having a good, thoughtful teacher background for your online class is essential.
+We have our dedicated guide on some quick and easy design options for your teacher background, but it may be a good idea for some teachers to get a green screen and use a virtual background.

 Are Greenscreens expensive and complicated?

 Most of us associate green screens with big expensive movie productions.
-That a green screen is probably very expensive to purchase and confusing to use.
-But the reality is that green screens can be small, affordable and easy to pack up and put away.
+That a green screen is costly to purchase and confusing to use, but the reality is that green screens can be small, affordable, and easy to pack up and put away.

-On top of that, you can take advantage of using various apps like Many Cam, Zoom or Skype that have the ability to use a custom virtual background.
+On top of that, you can take advantage of using various apps like Many Cam, Zoom, or Skype that can use a custom virtual background.

 How do they work?

 Greenscreens work by way of chroma-keying.
-It’s a process of having one solid color that can be made transparent in either post production (or live in a Zoom call for example) by having the image, video or footage positioned beneath the color then blanked out.
+It’s a process of having one solid color that can be made transparent in either post-production (or live in a Zoom call, for example) by having the image, video, or footage positioned beneath the color and then blanked out.

-Green is the most popular color because our skin tone and hair simply don’t match the color green.
-Obviously you can’t wear any green clothing, but the chroma-keying process works with any color, not just green (blue is the second most popular color).
+Green is the most popular color because our skin tone and hair don’t match the color green.
+You can’t wear any green clothing, but the chroma-keying process works with any color, not just green (blue is the second most popular color).

 What to look for in a green screen for a virtual background

 You have a few different options when purchasing a green screen.
-You can get something as simple as green fabric from any store or purchase a simple and affordable green screen kit.
+You can get something as simple as green fabric from any store or buy a simple and affordable green screen kit.

-You simply need to take care and make sure your greenscreen is free of wrinkles and various creases as it’s makes the chroma-keying process more difficult.
+You need to take care and make sure your greenscreen is free of wrinkles and various creases, as it makes the chroma-keying process more difficult.

-Next, you’ll need enough material to cover the area behind you as well as a way to hold up the greenscreen.
-Some teachers simply tape their greenscreen to a wall, others use a hangar to hold everything up.
+Next, you’ll need enough material to cover the area behind you and a way to hold up the greenscreen.
+Some teachers tape their greenscreen to a wall; others use a hangar to hold everything up.

 Green Screens for online teachers

-So what are the best options for teachers who are using Zoom, Many Cam or a platform like VIPKID that supports a chroma-keying background?
+So what are the best options for teachers using Zoom, Many Cam, or a platform like VIPKID that supports a chroma-keying background?
 Here are some options we like at Teach and GO:

 - Julius Studio